universalbyte/Superfox/README.md

 # Superfox
+Stop Firefox from sending

+                       "ALL YOUR PRIVATE DATA"

-Silence Firefox from contacting MOZILLA , GOOGLE and other Servers.
+to MOZILLA , GOOGLE and other Servers.
 800+ privacy features !